fgnt/sms_wsj/README.md

 ```
 If desired the number of parallel jobs may be specified using the additonal
 input num_jobs.
 Per default 16 parallel jobs are used.

+The RIRs are downloaded by default, to generate them yourself see [here](#q-i-want-to-generate-the-rirs-myself-how-can-i-do-that).

 Use the following command to train the baseline asr model:
 ```bash